solana-developers/workshops/workshops/beginner-crash-course/README.md

 **Note:** A **recent blockhash** is included in Solana transactions as a security measure.
 Basically, the network is going to make sure this isn't an old transaction to prevent against fraud or hacks.

-🔸 Here's an example of sending a transaction in JavaScript - where we're going to transfer some SOL out of our account:
+🔸 Here's an example of sending a transaction in TypeScript - where we're going to transfer some SOL out of our account:
 https://github.com/solana-developers/workshops/blob/33ee92c20f4a15e0f8da3d16708a49a16ac8bb10/workshops/beginner-crash-course/client-examples/scripts/accounts.ts#L66-L90

 ### 🪙 [Tokens](https://solanacookbook.com/references/token.html)